 (pqueues): Priority queues

-This is an implementation of functional priority queues in portable R6RS Scheme (plus one SRFI library).
+This is an implementation of functional priority queues in portable Scheme (in an R6RS library wrapper).

-These queues are based on a rooted, functional variety of binomial trees, first described by David J. King in Functional Binomial Queues (1994) and redesigned by G. S. Brodal & Chris Okasaki in Optimal purely functional priority queues (1996).
-Access to the least element in a queue takes constant time, and the other basic queue operations run in logarithmic time.
+These queues are based on a functional variety of binomial trees, first described by David J. King in Functional Binomial Queues (1994).
+The basic queue operations run in logarithmic time.
 In practice, these queue seem very fast, comparable to imperative implementations.

 This library is in development.
 The interface could change at any time.